thesse1/webmethods-api-gateway-staging/README.md

 ![GitHub Logo](/images/Postman_collections.png)

-## API Gateway Service APIs
+## API Gateway APIs

-TODO

-The API Gateway Staging solution is using the following API Gateway Service APIs:
+The API Gateway Staging solution is using the following API Gateway APIs:

 Direct invocation (curl) in the gateway_import_export_utils.bat script:
- - API Gateway Archive Service API for importing and exporting API Gateway assets
+ - API Gateway Archive API for importing and exporting API Gateway assets

-Direct invocation (curl) in the api-build.yml, api-export-api.yml and api-export-config.yml pipeline templates:
+Direct invocation (curl) in the build-api.yml, export-api.yml and export-config.yml pipeline templates:
- - API Gateway Archive Service API for exporting API Gateway assets
+ - API Gateway Archive API for exporting API Gateway assets

-In the ImportAPI.json and the ImportConfig.json Postman collections:
+In the Import_API.json and the Import_API_Gateway_config.json Postman collections:
- - API Gateway Alias Management Service API for reading and updating the configuration of the local OAuth2 Authorization Server and JWT Provider alias
+ - API Gateway Alias Management API for reading and updating the configuration of the local OAuth2 Authorization Server and JWT Provider alias
- - API Gateway Archive Service API for importing API Gateway assets
+ - API Gateway Archive API for importing API Gateway assets

-In the Initialize_{Target}.json Postman collections:
+In the Initialize_XXX.json Postman collections:
- - API Gateway Administration Service API for setting the loadbalancer configuration and for setting the HTTPS_Proxy outbound proxy configuration
+ - API Gateway Administration API for setting the loadbalancer configuration, the external Elasticsearch destination and the HTTPS_Proxy outbound proxy configuration
- - API Gateway Alias Management Service API for reading and updating the configuration of the local OAuth2 Authorization Server and JWT Provider alias
+ - API Gateway Alias Management API for reading and updating the configuration of the local OAuth2 Authorization Server and JWT Provider alias

 In the Prepare_BUILD.json Postman collection:
- - API Gateway Application Management Service API for deleting all applications
+ - API Gateway Application Management API for deleting all applications and all strategies
- - API Gateway Service Management Service API for deactivating and deleting all APIs
+ - API Gateway Service Management API for deactivating and deleting all APIs and all scopes
- - API Gateway Alias Management Service API for deleting all aliases
+ - API Gateway Alias Management API for deleting all aliases

 In the Prepare_for_{Target}.json Postman collections:
- - API Gateway Policy Management Service API for validating API policies
+ - API Gateway Policy Management API for validating API policies
- - API Gateway Application Management Service API for validating applications and for removing unwanted applications and for activating (unsuspending) the remaining applications
+ - API Gateway Application Management API for validating applications and for removing unwanted applications and for activating (unsuspending) the remaining applications and for validating and updating strategies
- - API Gateway Alias Management Service API for updating alias values
+ - API Gateway Alias Management API for updating alias values
- - API Gateway Service Management Service API for validating and updating APIs
+ - API Gateway Service Management API for validating and updating APIs

 In the PurgeData.json Postman collection:
- - API Gateway Administration Service API for purging log data
+ - API Gateway Administration API for purging log data

+In the Republish_APIs.json Postman collection:
+ - API Gateway Administration API for retrieving the portal ID and the portal communities
+ - API Gateway Service Management API for retrieving the publication status for all APIs and for republishing the APIs

+In Update_API.json Postman collection:
+ - API Gateway Service Management API for retrieving the API status, deactivating, updating and re-activating the API

+In Configure_HAFT_listener_on_XXX_nn, Configure_HAFT_ring_on_XXX_nn and Validate_HAFT_on_XXX_nn Postman collections:
+ - API Gateway Data Center Management API for configuring the HAFT listener and ring and for validating the ring formation